EmmaBroudic/blog/README.md

 # blog

-### Install the vscode docker addon
+### Docker configuration and installation

 1. add folder to vscode workspace
-2. recreate your docker compose docker-compose up --force-recreate --build

-### Docker configuration and installation

-1. prerequisites:
+2. prerequisites:
 - wsl installer
 - docker installer
 - vsc installer
 - dockerfil and docker compose files
 - package.json
-2. install the docker addon on visual studio code
+3. install the docker addon on visual studio code
-3. create a new project in visual studio using the project folder as workspace
+4. create a new project in visual studio using the project folder as workspace
-4. to add the image using the dockerfile and compose in visual studio run this command on powershell: "docker-compose up " wait for installation to complete.
+5. to add the image using the dockerfile and compose in visual studio run this command on powershell: "docker-compose up " wait for installation to complete.
-5. To launch the container run this command on powershell "docker-compose run or in the docker vsc explorer, right-click then run on the container.
+6. To launch the container run this command on powershell "docker-compose run or in the docker vsc explorer, right-click then run on the container.
-6. To stop the container, either press "ctrl c" in the docker terminal, or execute the command "docker-compose stop" on powershell: "docker-compose stop
+7. To stop the container, either press "ctrl c" in the docker terminal, or execute the command "docker-compose stop" on powershell: "docker-compose stop

 Additional information: the blog and database user connection variables are in the docker compose file, as are the ports affiliated with each service.